fkirc/secure-zip-notes/README.md

 Not all PC operating systems support Zip files with AES encryption by default.
 Therefore, you might need to install a PC software like 7-Zip.
 _____________________________________________________________________

-## Simple File Sync for Android
-The [SimpleFileSync](simplefilesync/) library is maintained as a separate module within this repository.

-## Tech-Stack Switch

-Due to unhappiness with native development tools, I shifted my focus from native apps towards cross-platform apps with Capacitor/React/TypeScript.
-Nevertheless, this project remains in maintenance.

 ## Attributions
 This app uses a modified version of the Zip4j library (Apache License 2.0).